August 9, 2021 by Daniel F Dickinson6 minutes

 MAILER-DAEMON@mail.example.com local:mail.example.com

-Issue the command:
+MAILER-DAEMON@localhost local:mail.example.comIssue the command:

-as appropriate.
+sudo postmap hash:/etc/postfix/sender_relay_transport_mapCreate the file /etc/postfix/virtual as appropriate.
 An example which

-in any domain in the virtual_alias_domains
+redirects userX or info in any domain in the virtual_alias_domains above

-to mailuser@example.net
+to mailuser@example.net:

 /^user.@.*/ mailuser@example.net

-/^info@.*/ mailuser@example.net
+/^info@.*/ mailuser@example.netIssue the commands:

 sudo postfix check

-) to verify valid mail is
+sudo postfix reloaddomain1.example.com or domain2.example.com) to verify valid mail is

-to verify what happens with spam or otherwise unwanted mail.user1
+to verify what happens with spam or otherwise unwanted mail.user1 on

-) to deal with any bounced
+mail.example.com) and check mail (e.g. using mutt) to deal with any bounced

 mail (even though bounces should be rare).